rodrigoceacero/rodrigoceacero/README.md

 - 👋 Hi, I’m Rodrigo Ceacero Arellano
-- 👀 I’m interested in backend and frontend
+- 👀 I’m interested in backend, frontend, Artificial Intelligence & Big Data
-- 🌱 I’m currently learning web development in Spain, which englobe JavaScript with React, PHP with Symfony, HTML, CSS...
+- 🌱 I’m currently learning web development in Spain, which englobe JavaScript with React, PHP with Symfony, HTML, CSS.
+Also I'm learning about Artificial Intelligence and Big Data.
 - 📫 How to reach me: rodrigo.ceare@gmail.com

 <!---